 Tests to exclude cell damage are required for the "medically tested" label.

 Materials can release cell-damaging substances when used.
-These toxins are detected on the sample material by analyzing their effect on skin cells.
+These toxics are detected on the sample material by analyzing their effect on skin cells.
 The cytotoxicity test (DIN EN) ISO 10993-5 is the first of several biocompatibility tests in the (DIN EN) ISO 10993 series of standards that we conduct.

 For this test, an extract of the sample material is prepared and cultivated with L 929 skin cells in different concentrations over several days.
 The vitality of the cells or the potential cell-damaging effect of the test material is quantified in comparison to control cultures.